w3c/PWETF/W3C_Chairs_Training.md

 ---

-## Introductions

-[.column]
-### Facilitator 1

-Something something

-[.column]
-### Facilitator 2

-Something something

----

 ## Logistics

 This session is pre-recorded, and should be viewed before attending a live chair's training session.

-Live chair's training sessions will cover any questions related to this session, as well as sessions on Tools, and Handling Difficult Situations.
+Live chair's training sessions will cover any questions related to this session, as well as sessions on Tools and Handling Difficult Situations.
 Live sessions will not be recorded.

+---

+# Who this training is for

+This training is meant for chairs, taskforce leads, meeting facilitators, or people interested in taking on one of those roles in the future.

 ---